ccao-data/model-sales-val/README.md

 The flagging model uses group means to determine the statistical deviation of sales, and flags them beyond a certain threshold.
 Group means are constructed using a rolling window strategy.

 The current implementation uses a 12 month rolling window.
 This means that for any sale, the "group" contains all sales within the same month, along with all sales from the previous 11 months.
-This 12 month window can be changed by editing the config files: `manual_flagging/yaml/` and `glue/sales_val_flagging.json`.
+This 12 month window can be changed by editing the config files: `manual_flagging/yaml/` and `main.tf`.
 Additional notes on the rolling window implementation:

 - We take every sale in the same month of the sale date, along with all sale data from the previous N months.
 This window contains roughly 1 year of data.
 - This process starts with an `.explode()` call.
 Example [here](https://github.com/ccao-data/model-sales-val/blob/283a1403545019be135b4b9dbc67d86dabb278f4/glue/sales_val_flagging.py#L15).